 Runway 15R Kerf Cut, George Bush Intercontinental Airport (IAH), Houston Airport System, TX

-IEA Inc. successfully completed this project for Houston Airport System – IAH on an accelerated schedule to complete the total reconstruction of this runway repair project.
+IEA Inc. successfully completed this project for Houston Airport System – IAH on an accelerated schedule to complete this runway repair project.

 IEA developed construction documents and provided construction support services (CSS) to rehabilitate the areas of Portland Cement Concrete (PCC) to the right (west) of the Runway 15R centerline at IAH due to ongoing spalling/cracking.

 Preliminary Engineering Report (PER): IEA met with HAS and the Stakeholders and completed a site visit to assess the issues with spalling/cracking.
 IEA used these discussions and the data collected from the site visit to develop the PER.
 The PER clarified the basis of design and provided a layout of alternatives for review by HAS and Stakeholders for approval of the preferred alternative to proceed with final design.